CV19Assist/app/README.md

 #### Manual deploy

 1. Run `firebase:login`
-1. Build Project: `npm run build`
+1. Build Project: `yarn run build`
 1. Deploy to Firebase (everything including Hosting and Functions): `firebase deploy`

-**NOTE:** You can use `npm start:dist` to test how your application will work when deployed to Firebase.
+**NOTE:** You can use `yarn start:dist` to test how your application will work when deployed to Firebase.

 ## FAQ